Ray Keech

-Charles Raymond Keech (May 1, 1900 - June 15, 1929) was an American board track and brick track racer in the 1920s.
-He is best remembered for winning the 1929 Indianapolis 500, and for setting a land speed record.
+Charles Raymond Keech (May 1, 1900 – June 15, 1929) was an American racing driver.
+He is best remembered for winning the 1929 Indianapolis 500, as well as for setting a land speed record.

-Career
+Racing career

 Land speed record

 Keech set the land speed record of 207.55 mph on April 22, 1928.
 He set the record at the Daytona Beach Road Course in the 81-liter triple-engined internal combustion White Triplex 'Spirit of Elkdom'.

+During trial runs for the record, Keech suffered burns first as a radiator hose burst, and later on after being reached by exhaust flames from the front engine.

 His record was broken by Henry Segrave on March 11, 1929.
 In 1929 Keech was asked by Triplex owner J. M. White to attempt to break the new record in the Triplex.
 Keech wisely declined.
 White hired Lee Bible, who rolled the car and died in his second attempt to set the record.

-Automobile racing
+Championship car career

 He won the first race at the Michigan State Fairgrounds Speedway in 1928.
 He finished in second place in the season points in the AAA National Championship.

 He qualified sixth for the 1929 Indianapolis 500.
 Louis Meyer was leading the race, until he lost oil pressure on lap 157.
 Keech passed for the lead as Meyer's engine refused to fire after he went to the pits to get more oil.
 Keech led the rest of the race.